Centers and Programs

 - Students must receive a B- or better in ALL courses counted towards their degree.

 - HAW 601 Kakau Mo‘olelo (Narrative Writing)

-- Choose two of the three courses below:
+- Choose one of the two courses below:

 - HAW 615 Kuana‘ike (World View)